 On all four sections, you can access the Settings window, which lets you configure certain settings in the Samples tab.
-To view the Settings, tap the gear icon.

 To close the Settings, tap Close, the X in the upper-right corner, or anywhere outside the window.

 Use the Link Slices selector to set how the start point and end point of a slice in a larger sample is set.
 You can create these slices in Sample Edit Mode (Chop Mode).